Mueang Fa Daet Song Yang: Landscape

-Located on the Pao River on the Khorat Plateau, it is south of the Sakhon Nakhon basin and north of the Chi River system.
+Located on the Pao River on the Khorat Plateau, it is south of the Sakon Nakhon basin and north of the Chi River system.
 This site is located near multiple waterways making it an excellent location for rice farming.
-The access to nearby waterways also made it easier for trade among nearby communities.It is believed that there was a surplus of agriculture which was used to trade for stone and metal used in an abundance of buddhist art.
+The access to nearby waterways also made it easier for trade among nearby communities.
+It is believed that there was a surplus of agriculture which was used to trade for stone and metal used in an abundance of buddhist art.
 The presence of the rivers nearby also contributed to the spread of ideas and practices such as the Buddhist religion.

 It was originally thought that the waterways may have provided protection for the people living in Mueang Fa Daet but the position of stupas outside of the moat may disagree with that.
-The location of the site seems to be well thought through, as its near river systems that could have been potentially utilized for transportation and trade.
+The location of the site seems to be well thought through, as it lies near river systems that could have been used for transportation and trade.
 It can also be interpreted that there was a dynamic relationship between the monastery and the community nearby.
 The monastery may have gotten food and other donations from the community to sustain themselves.
 The landscape and layout of the site and settlement, especially the stupas outside the moats, also suggest that Buddhism moved into the site, and prior to this the moat was used to keep things out, as protection.